xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 When invoked, the `RUN_ALL_TESTS()` macro:
   1. Saves the state of all  Google Test flags.
-  1. Creates a test fixture object for the first test.
+  1. Creates a test fixture object for the receiver test.
   1. Initializes it via `SetUp()`.
   1. Runs the test on the fixture object.
   1. Cleans up the fixture via `TearDown()`.